lasso-js/lasso/taglib-marko.md

 ## `<lasso-resource>`

-Optimizes an arbitrary resource and introduces a local variable that can be used to inject the resulting resource URL into the page.
+Lassoes an arbitrary resource and introduces a local variable that can be used to inject the resulting resource URL into the page.

 Supported attributes:

-- __path__ - The relative path to the resource to optimize
+- __path__ - The relative path to the resource to bundle
 - __var__ - The name of the local variable to introduce

 Example: